mrwadams/attackgen/README.md

 ## Usage

 ### Standard Scenario Generation
-1. Enter your OpenAI API Key.
+1. Choose whether to use the OpenAI API or the Azure OpenAI Service.
+2. Enter your OpenAI API key, or the API key and deployment details for your model on the Azure OpenAI Service.
-2. Select your organisation's industry and size from the dropdown menus.
+3. Select your organisatin's industry and size from the dropdown menus.
-3. Navigate to the `Threat Group Scenarios` page.
+4. Navigate to the `Threat Group Scenarios` page.
-4. Select the Threat Actor Group that you want to simulate.
+5. Select the Threat Actor Group that you want to simulate.
-5. Click on 'Generate Scenario' to create the incident response scenario.
+6. Click on 'Generate Scenario' to create the incident response scenario.
-6. Use the 👍 or 👎 buttons to provide feedback on the quality of the generated scenario.
+7. Use the 👍 or 👎 buttons to provide feedback on the quality of the generated scenario.

-### 🆕 Custom Scenario Generation
+### Custom Scenario Generation
-1. Enter your OpenAI API Key.
+1. Choose whether to use the OpenAI API or the Azure OpenAI Service.
+2. Enter your OpenAI API Key, or the API key and deployment details for your model on the Azure OpenAI Service.
-2. Select your organisation's industry and size from the dropdown menus.
+3. Select your organisation's industry and size from the dropdown menus.
-3. Navigate to the `Custom Scenario` page.
+4. Navigate to the `Custom Scenario` page.
-4. Use the multi-select box to search for and select the ATT&CK techniques relevant to your scenario.
+5. Use the multi-select box to search for and select the ATT&CK techniques relevant to your scenario.
-5. Click 'Generate Scenario' to create your custom incident response testing scenario based on the selected techniques.
+6. Click 'Generate Scenario' to create your custom incident response testing scenario based on the selected techniques.
-6. Use the 👍 or 👎 buttons to provide feedback on the quality of the generated scenario.
+7. Use the 👍 or 👎 buttons to provide feedback on the quality of the generated scenario.

 Please note that generating scenarios may take a minute or so.
 Once the scenario is generated, you can view it on the app and also download it as a Markdown file.